Generic Topological Sort

 Preconditions of std::sort

-As a rule of thumb x2, if a standard library algorithm, especially a long-lived and well-tested one like std::sort
+As another rule of thumb, if a standard library algorithm, especially a long-lived and well-tested one like std::sort

 , produces unexpected results, it’s most likely our fault of providing bad inputs - inputs that violate the preconditions.